Merit School of Music: Programs

+Merit's Early Childhood music classes for babies and toddlers support a child's first steps in music.
+The classes incorporate song, chant, movement exercises, and instrument play.

-The Instrumental & Vocal Music Program (group classes) is an after-school program that includes instrumental and vocal instruction, music theory classes, and large ensembles.
-The program prepares students for entrance into Merit's most advanced program, the Alice S. Pfaelzer Tuition-free Conservatory.
+The Instrumental & Vocal Music Program (group classes) is an after-school program that includes group music classes and large ensembles.

-The Private Lesson Program is offered on all instruments in both classical and jazz music and in ethnic drumming.
+The Private Lesson Program is offered on all instruments in both classical and jazz music.
 Private Lesson students perform at an annual recital and have opportunities for performance and competition throughout the year.
 Merit's Private Lesson Program is an option for adult music students.
-Merit is located in the West Loop and offers lessons on weekends and weekdays during after-work hours.
-An optional end-of-year recital is available for students.
+Merit offers lessons on weekends and weekdays during after-work hours.